commercetools/sphere-product-type-json-generator/README.md

 > Please find some example CSV files in the [data](data) folder

 ### Posting generated product types
-The generated JSON files can be used then to be directly imported via SPHERE.IO HTTP API to your project.
+The generated JSON files can be used then to be directly imported via commercetools HTTP API to your project.
 We provide a simple command to do that:

 ```bash